-Store sensor at 5° C - 50° C only and maximum humidity of 95% non-condensing.
+Store sensor at 5° C - 50° C only and maximum humidity of 95% noncondensing.

 - a) Short Term Storage (one week or less): Store in Flow cell with water to prevent the probe from drying out. - b) Intermediate Term (one week to one month): Store in cap, bottle, or beaker with water to keep membrane wet. - c) Long Term (one month or longer): Remove Membrane Cap and store cap completely immersed in tap water.
-Turn sensor upright and shake it to remove fill solution from inside the sensor.
+Remove fill solution safely by using cautions in Section 3